Aldo-2077/Cybersecurity-Projects/Wireshark/2023-11-16/README.md

 - The above image shows a hierarchy of requests leading from one domain to the next

-- It is easy to see that *www.ciniholland.nl* can be the compromised site and that *24corp-shop.com* is the redirect URL to the EK landing page, *stand.trustandprobaterealty.com*
+- It is easy to see that *ciniholland.nl* can be the compromised site and that *24corp-shop.com* is the redirect URL to the EK landing page, *stand.trustandprobaterealty.com*

 - We should reconcile the above with evidence